ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

-{{site.data.keyword.off-prem-fname}}: [{{site.data.keyword.off-prem}}]{: tag-blue}
+{{site.data.keyword.off-prem-fname}} in [{{site.data.keyword.off-prem}}]{: tag-blue}

 ---

-You can monitor platform metrics from resources in your {{site.data.keyword.powerSysFull}} workspace by using the IBM Cloud® Monitoring dashboards.
+You can monitor platform metrics from resources in your {{site.data.keyword.powerSysFull}} workspace by enabling [{{site.data.keyword.mon_full}}](#sysdig-create-monitor) for basic platform metrics or by installing the [Cloud Monitoring agent for Linux operating systems](#monitor-agnt).
+The Linux based agent can fetch over 100 infrastructure metrics.
 {: shortdesc}

-{{site.data.keyword.mon_full_notm}} is an enterprise-grade monitoring service that is used for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.
+{{site.data.keyword.mon_full_notm}} is an enterprise-grade monitoring service that is used for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} powered by Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

-Platform metrics are currently available across all {{site.data.keyword.powerSys_notm}} data centers.
+## Installing the {{site.data.keyword.mon_short}} agent for Linux VMs
-{: note}
+{: #monitor-agnt}

+You must provision the {{site.data.keyword.mon_full}} service instance in the {{site.data.keyword.cloud_notm}}.
+Then, you can deploy the {{site.data.keyword.mon_short}} agent on your Linux hosts in a {{site.data.keyword.powerSys_notm}} workspace to collect the data and metrics from the active VMs.

+The {{site.data.keyword.mon_short}} can collect over 100 metrics that includes additional CPU, memory, file, file system, and network data points.
+The metrics that are collected from the VMs are routed to the Sysdig backend and then displayed on the Cloud Monitoring dashboards for the selected account.
+You can configure the metrics to be monitored in each environment.
+For more information about deploying, updating, and troubleshooting the agent, see [Managing the IBM Cloud Monitoring Linux agent on a PowerVS workspace](https://cloud.ibm.com/docs/monitoring?topic=monitoring-linux_powervs){: external}.
+For more information about configuring your environment for metrics, see [Monitoring Linux on a PowerVS workspace](https://cloud.ibm.com/docs/monitoring?topic=monitoring-monitoring-linux-hosts-on-a-powervs-workspace){: external}.

+By default, the Linux based agent collects core infrastructure and network time series metrics.
+You can use the collected metrics to monitor the host.
+For more information about a list of collected metrics, see [Metrics Available for non-orchestrated environments](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-configuration/configure-agent-modes/metrics-available-in-monitor-light/){: external}.

+For more information about basic metrics, see [Platform metrics overview](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-ov).